An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Preliminaries

 \subsection{Adaptive Maxwell-Boltzmann Loss}

-Residuals are often defined as a squared norm of a multivariate error that follows a Chi distribution with some nonzero peak, ${\tilde{\epsilon}}$.
-However, most of the existing RLFs are derived based on Gaussian-like distribution with its peak at zero.
+Provided the error is normally distributed, the residuals will follow a Chi distribution with some nonzero mode value ${\tilde{\epsilon}}$.
+However, most of the existing robust loss functions are derived based on Gaussian-like distribution with its peak at zero.
 Therefore, the residuals will be weighted the highest near zero and weighted less as they get further away from zero.
-Recently, \cite{Hitchcox2022AMB} discovered that this Gaussian assumption results in lower weights assigned to residuals clustered around the non-zero mode value.
-As such, \cite{Hitchcox2022AMB} proposed the AMB loss function that addresses this problem by first fitting an ${n_{e}}$-dimensional Maxwell-Boltzmann (MB) distribution to the residuals,
+Recently, Hitchcox and Forbes \cite{Hitchcox2022Mind} discovered that this Gaussian assumption results in lower weights assigned to residuals clustered around the non-zero mode value.
+As such, \cite{Hitchcox2022Mind} proposed the AMB loss function that addresses this problem by first fitting an ${n_{e}}$-dimensional Maxwell-Boltzmann (MB) distribution to the residuals,

 where ${n_{e}}$ is the dimension of the residual and ${a}$ is the MB shape parameter.
 The optimal shape parameter ${a^{\star}}$ can be found by minimizing the negative log-likelihood of \eqref{eq:pmb} with respect to ${a}$.
 However, this could result in poor estimation in the presence of outliers.
 Thus, ${a^{\star}}$ is found by solving